chethanvasishta/essential-cs/README.md

         - Do the threads apart from the crashed thread continue to run after the crash?
     - Enumerate the reasons why a program could crash.
 Are all crashes irrecoverable?
     - Can a program crash, crash the entire system?
+14. [Threads]
+    - In a process with 2 threads, how many stacks are created?
+    - Do threads share the virtual address space?
+    - Can a thread access the memory of another thread?
+    - Can a thread access the stack of another thread?

 ### Multiple-Processes